Unraveling Secrets: Mia’s Emotional Journey

 I still haven’t been back to Paradise.
 I have no real need to be up there at this point.

 It is a funny thing about being in that evacuation.
-I had seen a lot of videos on the television news of people trying to outrun a wildfire.
+I had seen many television news videos of people trying to outrun a wildfire.
 And I usually yelled at the TV, “What the hell were you even doing up there!?!”
 Now, I knew.
 It was just bad luck.
 You don’t have to seek opportunities to be in the way of things that can kill you.
-Life is good enough at providing them; it doesn’t need your help.
+Life is enough to provide them; it doesn’t need your help.

 Good writing can make you cry- now